Thick vs. Thin Underlayment: Which Should You Choose?

 While some floors require thick underlayment, exceeding the necessary thickness for an application can introduce complications.
 Thin underlayment is the better option in situations where excessive thickness could cause:

-floorMuffler®’s engineered solutions are designed to precisely address these concerns with optimized thicknesses and material compositions for your needs.
-For example, floorMuffler® is an excellent option for floating floor installations and protects interlocking systems.
+floorMuffler®’s engineered solutions are designed to address these concerns with optimized thicknesses and material compositions for your needs.
+For example, floorMuffler® is an excellent option for floating floor installations while providing protection for floors’ interlocking systems.

 Best Underlayment Thickness for Various Flooring Types